snipsco/snips-app-sonos/README.rst

 Usage with Sonos Local Music Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would like to use your local music (e.g. on a NAS, Itune Library, ...).
+If you would like to use your local music (e.g. on a NAS, iTunes library, ...).
-Follow the Instruction `here
+Follow the instruction `here
 <https://sonos.custhelp.com/app/answers/detail/a_id/261/~/adding-and-updating-your-music-library>`_
 .

-| To create a nas within your raspberry pi by following
+| To create a NAS within your Raspberry Pi by following
   `this guide <https://eltechs.com/raspberry-pi-nas-guide/>`_.

 | To create a local playlist follow